 I usually hack all these commands into a

-iTerm2 for a very long time, but roughly a year ago I switched to
+iTerm2 for a very long time, but in 2019 I switched

 The shell that I used even before macOS made it the default was and still is